cuevascarlos/ClinicalTrials/README.md

 396543  24646362  I-outcome-Measure    943  944              )        11892
 396545  24646362  B-outcome-Measure    946  955      oxidative        11892
 396546  24646362  I-outcome-Measure    956  962         damage        11892
-396548  24646362  B-outcome-Measure    967  979   inflammatory        11892
-396549  24646362  I-outcome-Measure    980  990     biomarkers        11892
 ```

 It can be seen that T8 and T9 has been merged.
 All the cases where exist a discrepancy are caused by the same problem.
-Finding how to fix it in order to obtain the same values as the ones reported in the paper is left at the moment as further work.

 ### Preprocessing and creation of datasets understandable by the models.

 The authors of the paper do not provide precise information about how did they created the dataset for training and testing.
-The unique related information is that the data was splitted randomly in train set (80%) and test set (20%).
+The unique related information is that the data was split randomly in train set (80%) and test set (20%).

-Our problem is in essence a multiclass classification with 26 entities, in BIO format each of them has its corresponding B-ner_tag and I-ner_tag and the class O (outside) is included.
+Our problem is in essence a multiclass classification with 26 entities, in IOB format each of them has its corresponding B-ner_tag and I-ner_tag and the class O (outside) is included.
 At the end, the model will have to learn to classify tokens into 53 entities/classes.

 On the one hand, we have created one dataset without any default split in order to be able to manipulate it later.
 On the other hand, we create some dataset splits.
 Firstly, one following the same percentage of abstracts for each set as in the referenced paper 80% for train set and 20% for test set.
-Secondly, two more splits into train/validation/test sets to follow the standard approach and optimize hyperparameters.
-In order to do the split keeping a similar representation of all the entities in the sets we have ensured that the frequency of each entity in each set follows a similar distribution as the split (60-20-20 or 70-10-20).
+Secondly, one split into train/validation/test sets to follow the standard approach and optimize hyperparameters.
+In order to do the split keeping a similar representation of all the entities in the sets we have ensured that the frequency of each entity in each set follows a similar distribution as the split (80-10-10).
 The process of the generation of the datasets can be seen in `Preprocessing.ipynb` and the uploaded datasets are in this [HuggingFace repository](https://huggingface.co/datasets/cuevascarlos/PICO-breast-cancer).

 ### Fine-tune BERT-like models for NER task.